Danny-Hazelcast/YCSB/README.md

         DB_CLIENTS_PER_BOX
             each machine can run multiple DbClients

+        NODES_PER_DB_CLIENT
+            number of nodes to be started in each DBClient

+        CLIENT_NODE
+            boolean value showing type of nodes to be started in each DBClient, client or cluster member

         INSERTS_PER_DB_CLIENT
             How much load each DBClient will produce in the "LOAD" phase of YCSB